serrif/website/main/center.md

 <hr style="margin-top: 4.5rem;">

 ## Legal policies
-Our legal policies help users understand applicable laws and regulations for our online services.
+Our legal policies help users understand applicable laws and regulations for our services.
 Commitment to privacy is a keystone of the organization's operations and how security factors into the server environment.

 <div class="usa-grid-full">
   <div class="usa-width-one-third">